ServiceNowDevProgram/code-snippets/Server-Side Components/Server Side/Record as Link/README.md

 # Record as a Link Utility

-The **Record as a Link Utility** is a versatile tool designed to dynamically render records as clickable links in any HTML field. for any table.
+The **Record as a Link Utility** is a versatile tool designed to dynamically render records as clickable links in any HTML field for any table.
 This utility allows you to choose specific fields to display, making it ideal for use cases such as notifications, generating PDFs, and more.

 ## Features